Alex-Syvitski/SC-400-Study/README.md

 # SC-400
 Study Notes --- SC-400: Administering Information Protection and Compliance in Microsoft 365

+9/25/2023 - Broke diagrams and personal notes off of main study notes, add more content.
+Doing a second pass of Microsoft study notes.
+Diving deeper into SC-400 in the coming week or so.

 9/17/2023 - Completed the official course material modules.
 Added alot of diagrams and info from modules.
 Will be focusing on study notes for now, hopefully start exam prep week or two following.

 9/16/2023 - Added Notes and Diagrams section using content pulled from microsoft learning material, may break it into a seperate document.
 Started reviewing some of content, despite length I may not try to pair it down as it is fairly good and easy to read /follow but I do not like any of the layout.
 Probably wont fix because effort is of little value.